There are many ways to Get Involved in supporting your school.

-The JM-PTA and Dad’s Club host numerous events during the school year, including the Kindergarten Tea, the Back to School picnic, the Raffle, the Fall Auction, and Spring Fair.
+The JM-PTA and Dad’s Club host numerous events during the school year, including the Kindergarten Tea, the Back to School picnic, the Raffle, the Fall Auction, and Harvest Festival.
 If you'd like to have fun while getting involved, we encourage you to volunteer to help out at any of these events.

 THE FALL AUCTION is the JMPTA’s biggest fundraiser of the year.
 It includes an array of appetizers, no-host bar, and Silent and Live Auctions featuring items ranging from dinners at some of the finest restaurants in the Bay Area, to merchandise, handmade treasures and more.
 The auction is a winner at all levels—it raises money for our children’s education, it provides tax deductions for both the donors and bidders, and it is a marvelous way to spend an evening with other parents of JM students.

 THE "JOAQ-A-THON" is a day-long event scheduled in the spring for Joaquin Miller students and families that affords the children an opportunity to participate in a collective health & fitness activity while raising money for their school.
 They obtain sponsors who agree to donate according to how far the children walk.
 Walk-a-thon Day is full of challenges and excitement for the walkers, who may earn t-shirts and a variety of awards.
 THE CHILDREN LOVE THIS EVENT.
 Parent volunteers are needed to register participants, staff the check points, hand out juice bars, make badges, and to set-up and take-down stations.

 THE YARD SALE allows you to clean your closets and garage while raising money for the school, and your donation is tax-deductible to boot!
 This event is usually held in April or May, it will be held in 2013 in the Fall during the Harvest Festival.
 Start setting aside your “treasures” for this great event now!